-- If the choice was fully, 100% yours, where would you like to plant roots as a single person?
+- If the choice was full, 100% yours, where would you like to plant roots as a single person?
 What sort of place and structure might feel best to you then?

 Community // Friends // Family-of-Choice:

-- What physical, emotional, and logistical needs would being in romantic relationship fill for you?
+- What physical, emotional, and logistical needs would be in a romantic relationship fill for you?
 Sex, companionship, a roommate?
 How else and from who else can you get these needs and wants met?

 - In the absence of having a long-term significant other, who will you spend your precious life energy on?
-Who will become your primary supports and most intimate relationships?
+Who will become your primary supports and most intimate relationship?

 - Have you put off having/adopting/fostering children because you’ve been waiting for a partner?
 What choices would you make if you knew this wasn’t going to happen?
 Would you consider solo parenting by choice?
 Would you save up for adoption fees?
-Look into spermbanks?
-Have your fertility tested?
+Look into sperm banks?
+Has your fertility been tested?
 Consider alternative parenting paths?
 Or give up and possibly grieve the idea of becoming a parent in this lifetime?